jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 - You will be using `HW3RISCVBoard` as your main `board` for your computer system.
 You can find the model for the board in `components/boards.py`.
+- You will be using `HW3MESICache` as your cache hierarchy for your computer system.
+You can find its model in `components/cache_hierarchies.py`.
 - You will be using `HW3DDR4` as your `memory` in your computer system.
 You can find its model in `components/memories.py`.
 - You will be using `4 GHz` as you clock frequency `clk_freq` in your system.

-For your processor and cache hierarchy, you are going to use `HW3O3CPU` and `HW3CacheHierarchy` to model a high-performance and an efficient processor core.
+For your processor, you are going to use `HW3O3CPU` to model a high-performance and an efficient processor core.
 `HW3O3CPU` is based on `O3CPU` which is an internal model of gem5.
 Read up on the `O3CPU` in [gem5's documentation](https://www.gem5.org/documentation/general_docs/cpu_models/O3CPU).
-`HW3CacheHierarchy` is based on `MESITwoLevelCacheHierarchy` which is a model from gem5's standard library.
-Read more about `MESITwoLevelCacheHierarhcy` in `gem5/src/python/gem5/components/cachehierarchies/ruby/mesi_two_level_cache_hierarchy.py`.

 Below, you can find details about `HWO3CPU` and its parameters.

 ### Pipeline width